HelenDrug/100-days-of-code/log.md

 ### Day 34: April 2, 2020
 ##### React and JavaScript
 **Today's Progress**: Was learning about regular expressions in JavaScript.
 Started a new module in Udemy React course  -  Working with Lists and Conditionals.
 Learned about rendering content conditionally by using ternary operator or simply using IF statement before retruning value.
 This blows my mind:

+### Day 35: April 3, 2020
+##### React and JavaScript
+**Today's Progress**: Continued with regular expressions in JavaScript.
+In React - learned about outputing lists, updating lists, removing items from list by using state and how to update state without mutation.

+### Day 36-37: April 4-5, 2020
+##### Frontend Mentor challenge
+**Today's Progress**: Weekends without javaScript :) I spent them coding #Frontend mentor challenge - Cooming Soon page.
+I did desktop version so far, mobile version on the way.